Caprice R. Jenerson

 Ruth manages the logistics of all existing law firm programming, including the monthly individual case list, limited scope clinics and extended services clinics.
 In her role, Ruth also develops, sustains and expands relationships with law firms and corporations, creating and implementing new pro bono projects, clinics and training events.
 Prior to joining NYLAG, Ruth worked as a program assistant at Kids in Need of Defense and as a Document Analyst at Davis Polk & Wardwell LLP.
 Ruth has volunteered at a number of organizations focused on immigrant rights and ending violence against women, including the New York Immigration Coalition and Sanctuary for Families.
 Ruth received her B.A. from Columbia University.

-Volunteer Coordinator, Pro Bono & Volunteer
+Senior Staff Attorney, Pro Bono & Volunteer